GenericMappingTools/gmt/doc/rst/source/tutorial/session-4.rst

    :width: 400 px
    :align: center

-   Result of GMT Tutorial example 16
+   Result of GMT Tutorial example 16.  **Note**: Because we extracted data to calculate intensities we must ensure the registrations are the same by selecting the pixel-registered data with grdcut.

 Exercises: